mw-orcl/Move_Improve/lab300/content.md

 ## Requirements ##

 - Laptop or desktop computer

 - Web browser

 - Account access to Oracle Cloud Infrastructure

-- You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of Autonomous Database.
+- You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of Autonomous Database

+### About Regions and compartments

+**Important Note**

+Always ensure you are in your correct Region and Compartment.

+If this is an instructor-led lab we are sharing the same tenancy account with multiple students, please create a unique name for your OCI resources that you can identify with.
+Ie: Use your name or other identifier unique to you to name your cloud resources.

 ## Step 1 - Select your Cloud Region ##